Aboriginal consumer campaigns and publications

 - Be Smart - Buy Smart – a guide to help you understand your rights as a consumer.

-- Don't get ripped off is a series of radio announcements targetting Indigenous consumer issues including:
+- Don't get ripped off is a series of radio announcements targeting Aboriginal consumer issues including:

-- The Australian Securities and Investments Commission (ASIC), have money tips and resources to help Indigenous people, available on their MoneySmart website.
+- The Australian Securities and Investments Commission (ASIC), have money tips and resources to help Aboriginal people, available on their MoneySmart website.

-- Don’t Come knocking – campaign that deals with rogue traders that target indigenous consumers either by door to door or over the phone.
+- Don’t Come Knocking – campaign that deals with rogue traders that target Aboriginal consumers either by door to door or over the phone.

-- Safe tenancy WA- everyone has the right to feel safe.
+- Safe Tenancy WA- everyone has the right to feel safe in their home

 - Product safety recalls